-- Angelo Guadagno, aged 42, who emigrated to the United States, in 1897
+- Angelo Guadagno, aged 42, who immigrated to the United States, in 1897

 Guadagno Settlers in United States in the 20th Century

-- Alfredo Guadagno, aged 16, who emigrated to America from Alife, Caserta, in 1908
+- Alfredo Guadagno, aged 16, who immigrated to America from Alife, Caserta, in 1908

 - Angelo Guadagno, aged 32, who landed in America from Poggiomarieno, Napoli, in 1909

 - Angelo Guadagno, aged 38, who settled in America from S. Caterina, Sicily, in 1910